We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for more information.

 This pattern uses small amounts of three yarn colors to create a unique pet collar that will have your pet in style in about an hour or two.

 I can’t lie, it’s so pretty as a statement necklace I may or may not have tried it on my own neck!

-Link to free pattern here.
+Link to free pattern make a crochet pet collar.